Romy González: Boston Red Sox

 On January 31, 2024, González was claimed off waivers by the Boston Red Sox.
 He was optioned to the Triple–A Worcester Red Sox to begin the 2024 season.
 González was recalled to Boston on April 9, then placed on the injured list four days later due to a left wrist sprain.
 He remained on the injured list until being activated on May 8.

 During González's first season with the Red Sox, he appeared in a career-high 89 games and started a career-high 41 times.
-His performance at the plate set new career highs nearly across the board, finishing with six home runs, 29 RBIs, a batting average of .266, and an OPS of .723.
+His performance at the plate set new career highs nearly across the board, finishing with six home runs, 29 RBI, a batting average of .266, and an OPS of .723.
 González also showed utility for the Red Sox, appearing nine or more times at first base, second base, third base, shortstop, and in the outfield.

+In March 2026, Gonzalez underwent a left shoulder arthroscopic debridement.
+He had been shutdown from baseball activities during Spring Training.
+The Red Sox subsequently placed him on the 60-day injured list.
+González was activated on June 28, ahead of Boston's matchup against the New York Yankees.